thestriver/my-portfolio/README.md

-Introduction
+##Introduction
-My personal portfolio.
+My personal portfolio page.
 The goal was to make it as minimalist as possible.

-Stack
+Web Stack
 - Built with React JS and Tachyons CSS Framework.
 -Image Screenshots made with Adobe